techgeek68/DevOps/01. Course Syllabus/Syllabus.md

 ### Labs

 - **Lab 6.1.A AWS Setup and EC2:** Create a Free Tier account; configure AWS CLI.
-Launch an EC2 instance (Amazon Linux 2023), SSH in, install and start Nginx, confirm it serves traffic.
+Launch an EC2 instance (Amazon Linux 2023), SSH in, install and start Nginx, and confirm it serves traffic.
 Terminate after.
 - **Lab 6.1.B IAM Least Privilege:** Create an IAM user with no permissions; attach S3 read only policy; verify it can list but not create buckets.
 Create an IAM Role for EC2 with S3 read access; attach to an instance; verify the instance reads S3 without access keys.
 - **Lab 6.1.C VPC Design and Build:** Create a VPC (`10.0.0.0/16`) with a public subnet (`10.0.1.0/24`) and a private subnet (`10.0.2.0/24`).
 Attach an Internet Gateway to the public subnet.
 Add a NAT Gateway for private subnet outbound access.
 Launch one EC2 in each subnet; verify the private instance has outbound internet access but no inbound public IP.